 This unique collection showcases the exciting work on acquisition that's been coming out of Poland for decades.
 What sets Arabski & Wojtaszek's edited volume apart from others on L2 phonology is its wide appeal.
 There's something for everyone, from phonetic and phonological analyses of interlanguage data, to reading and phonological awareness, to paralinguistic cues in the classroom.

 Janusz Arabski and Adam Wojtaszek both work at the University of Silesia, Poland.
 Their research interests include psycholinguistics, language acquisition and linguistic pragmatics.
-They are the editors of Second Language Acquisition Studies in Neurolinguistic and Psycholinguistic Perspective, recently published by Multilingual Matters.
-The editors and the contributing authors are active members of many scientific committees and organizations devoted to the investigation of language acquisition processes, they regularly participate in many conferences and publish extensively.
-The author list comprises very experienced scholars as well as young and promising researchers.;
+They are the editors of Neurolinguistic and Psycholinguistic Perspectives on SLA and The Acquisition of L2 Phonology, both recently published by Multilingual Matters.
+The editors and the contributing authors are active members of many scientific committees and organizations devoted to the investigation of language acquisition processes, and they regularly participate in many conferences and publish extensively.
+The author list comprises experienced scholars as well as young and promising researchers.